Hyperbolic groups with planar boundaries: Extension of maps

-We record the following relationships with quasisymmetric mappings, see \cite{vam} for a proof. \begin{proposition} Let $f:Z\to Z'$ be a homeomorphism between proper metric spaces. \begin{itemize} \item[(i)] If $f$ is $\eta$-quasisymmetric then $f$ is also $\te$-quasi-M\"obius, where $\te$ only depends on $\eta$.
+Quasi-M\"obius and quasisymmetric maps were defined in the introduction.
+We record the following relationships, see \cite{vam} for a proof. \begin{proposition} Let $f:Z\to Z'$ be a homeomorphism between proper metric spaces. \begin{itemize} \item[(i)] If $f$ is $\eta$-quasisymmetric then $f$ is also $\te$-quasi-M\"obius, where $\te$ only depends on $\eta$.

 \item[(ii)] If $f$ is $\te$-quasi-M\"obius, then $f$ is locally $\eta$-quasisymmetric, where $\eta$ only depends on $\te$.

 \item[(iii)] Let us assume that $f$ is $\te$-quasi-M\"obius.
 If $Z$ and $Z'$ are unbounded, then $f$ is $\te$-quasisymmetric.
 If $Z$ and $Z'$ are compact, then assume that there are three points $z_1,z_2,z_3\in Z$, such that $|z_i-z_j|\ge \diam\,Z/\la$ and $|f(z_i)-f(z_j)|\ge \diam\,Z'/\la$ for some $\la>0$, then $f$ is $\eta$-quasisymmetric, where $\eta$ only depends on $\te$ and $\la$. \end{itemize} \end{proposition}